Skip to content

 Philadelphia fractures lawyer near you

-Bones can be completely fractured or partially fractured, and the fracture can be crosswise, lengthwise, or in several places causing multiple types of fractures in one injury.
+Bones can be completely fractured or partially fractured, and the fracture can be crosswise, lengthwise, or in several places, causing multiple types of fractures in one injury.

 The severity of a bone fracture depends on a couple of factors: where the fracture is on the body and the force of the impact.
 Though a bone feels like it’s ungiving and sturdy, it can actually bend when force is applied.
-Once the force reaches a certain point, then the bone breaks.
+Once the force reaches a certain point, the bone breaks.

 The break may result in a crack or hairline fracture, or a complete break, or the shattering of the bone.
 There are several types of breaks that typically happen in an impact caused by an auto accident:

 • Open Compound Fracture: The bone is fractured and is sticking through the skin.
-These can happen incomplete or partial breaks, and the bone is usually visible.
+These can happen as incomplete or partial breaks, and the bone is usually visible.

 • Stable Fracture: The bone is broken but remains in place and lined up fairly well.